openedx/open-edx-proposals/oeps/best-practices/oep-0067/decisions/frontend/0008-typescript.rst

 Context
 *******

-As documented in :doc:`OEP-0011-0004 <0004-js-ecma>`, the Open edX community has previously :ref:`decided against adopting TypeScript <Reasons for rejecting TypeScript>`.
+As documented in :ref:`OEP-0011-0004 <Target the latest standardized JavaScript version>`, the Open edX community has previously
+:ref:`decided against adopting TypeScript <Reasons for rejecting TypeScript>`.
 In the time since that decision was made, TypeScript has grown to be quite popular and commonplace for JavaScript developers.
 This has led to more discussion within the community about the `pros and cons of adopting TypeScript`_.